Tornadoes of 2012: January 17 (United States)

-January 22–23
+January 22–23 (United States)

 On January 22, the Storm Prediction Center issued a moderate risk for severe weather across parts of the Southern United States and Ohio Valley.
 Late that afternoon, a Particularly Dangerous Situation tornado watch was issued for much of Arkansas and parts of Tennessee and Mississippi.
 At sunset, multiple discrete supercell thunderstorms developed over Arkansas and began producing significant tornadoes.
 An EF2 tornado impacted the northwestern fringes of Fordyce, Arkansas, damaging or destroying multiple homes, collapsing metal truss towers, and heavily damaging a local country club.
-Another EF2 tornado near Sweden, Arkansas severely damaged a metal building, a radio tower, large grain bins, vehicles, and farm machinery.
+Another EF2 tornado near Sweden, Arkansas, severely damaged a metal building, a radio tower, large grain bins, vehicles, and farm machinery.
 Two separate tornadoes, rated EF2 and EF1, caused considerable damage to metal truss towers, outbuildings, trees, and power poles near De Witt.
 Further to the east, multiple mobile homes were destroyed by an EF2 tornado near Alligator, Mississippi.
 While much of this outbreak was centered across the deep south, several tornadoes touched down further to the north as well.
-This included an EF2 tornado that touched down near Enfield, Illinois and destroyed many barns, outbuildings, and garages along its path, as well as a communications tower.
-An EF1 tornado caused moderate damage in the town of Hazel, Kentucky as well.
+This included an EF2 tornado that touched down near Enfield, Illinois, and destroyed many barns, outbuildings, and garages along its path, as well as a communications tower.
+An EF1 tornado caused moderate damage in the town of Hazel, Kentucky, as well.
 Further south, the storms pushed eastward and grew upscale into and organized squall line around midnight.

 Overnight and into the very early morning hours, another round of discrete supercell activity developed ahead of the squall line as the storms pushed into Alabama.
 This resulted in a wave of significant tornadoes that raked across the state just before sunrise.
 An EF2 tornado heavily damaged or destroyed many homes and mobile homes in the rural community of Oak Grove, killing one person.
 The most significant tornado of the event was a destructive EF3 tornado that severely impacted parts of the Birmingham metro.
 This tornado touched down near Tarrant before tearing through Center Point, Chalkville, and Clay, killing one person and destroying hundreds of homes and businesses.
 Another damaging, long-tracked EF2 tornado first snapped and uprooted thousands of trees in the Talladega National Forest before striking Maplesville, heavily damaging or destroying multiple homes and businesses in town before eventually dissipating near Clanton.
 Overall, this outbreak produced 25 tornadoes and two deaths.
 Across Alabama alone, insurers estimated damage from the tornadoes to have been at least $30 million.

-January 25–27

-On January 25, several tornadoes were reported in Texas and Louisiana with a strong storm system that dumped heavy rain across Texas.
-One of these tornadoes, rated EF1, struck Austin, Texas and caused considerable damage to homes and businesses.
-Losses throughout the city amounted to $1.5 million.
-A day later on January 26, four more tornadoes were confirmed and on January 27, one tornado was confirmed.
-Throughout the entire outbreak, 29 tornadoes were confirmed, however, all were weak.

 February

-There were 63 tornadoes reported in the U.S. in February, of which 55 were confirmed.